 There is a whole course on building robust Vue.js Forms with FormKit on VueSchool!

-Vueform is a form builder that focuses on developer productivity.
+Vueform is an open-source form framework that focuses on developer productivity.
 It can be integrated in your project easily and works with popular UI frameworks like Tailwind or Bootstrap.

 It's super flexible with support for complex forms, conditional rendering and form wizards with multiple steps.
-They also offer an easy to use form builder UI that lets you drag & drop form elements and setup a reusable form template.
+They also offer an easy to use form builder UI that lets you drag & drop form elements.
 Every form you create with Vueform can be stored as JSON, including all validation rules, submission endpoints etc.

 If you're already thinking about building your app using a Vue component framework, you can take a look at their built-in form functionalities to see if they fit your needs.
 All of the popular frameworks offer a range of styled form input components, layouts, validation rules and support for data handling, form submission & error handling out of the box.